fence-io/website/content/articles/networking/index.md

 # Cilium's Networking options

 Cilium represents a modern solution for networking and security in Kubernetes, surpassing the capabilities of traditional components like kube-proxy (disabled in cilium installation  `kubeProxyReplacement="strict"`).
 While kube-proxy focuses on basic networking tasks such as service discovery and load balancing, Cilium extends its functionality with advanced networking, security, and observability features.

 In terms of load balancing, kube-proxy operates at the network layer (L3/L4) and provides basic load balancing using iptables or IPVS.
 In contrast, Cilium can handle L3/L4 load balancing and offers more sophisticated techniques.
 We'll delve into these techniques later in this article.

 Cilium offers two network configurations: encapsulation and direct routing (native `routingMode="native"`), each suited to different environments and requirements.
-Encapsulation works well in cloud environments or situations with overlapping networks, while native routing is the best option in on-premises setups or dedicated cloud environments where performance optimization is crucial.
+Encapsulation works well in cloud environments or situations with overlapping networks while native routing is the best option in on-premises setups or dedicated cloud environments where performance optimization is crucial.

 For further details on this topic, refer to the Cilium documentation: [Cilium Routing Concepts](https://docs.cilium.io/en/stable/network/concepts/routing).

 # Network Configuration of KinD Cluster